 Review of Book 5 – The Eye of the Oracle

 Sam Hain Book 6 – Convergence

 There has been a sudden and inexplicable increase in problematic paranormal events across London.
-With the amount of spectral sightings, metaphysical monsters and ethereal entities on the rise, Sam Hain knows that there is something sinister going on behind the scenes.
-As he and Alice Carroll begin to look deeper, it becomes clear that everything up to this moment has been linked, and now it is all converging on one place…
+With the number of spectral sightings, metaphysical monsters, and ethereal entities on the rise, Sam Hain knows that there is something sinister going on behind the scenes.
+As he and Alice Carroll begin to look deeper, it becomes clear that everything up to this moment has been linked, and now it is all converging in one place…